Proudly Supporting an

 In addition to the requirements listed for all applicants on the Admissions Requirements page, international students whose native language is other than English must demonstrate sufficient competence with spoken and written English.
 This is a necessary step to prevent problems with faculty and student verbal communications that might impede a student's learning and development.
 This proficiency is determined through the application and audition process.

 Our advisors are dedicated to helping international students make the right decisions to fund their education at The Academy.
 All international applicants are eligible to apply for Academy scholarships and work-study.
 We offer a variety of scholarship and assistance opportunities and a choice of payment plans.
 Additionally, we participate with foreign government aid programs if available.

-All prospective students are encouraged to apply for Academy financial aid at the time of their audition.
+All prospective students are encouraged to apply for Academy financial aid at the time of their acceptance.
 Financial aid packages consist of a combination of Academy scholarships and campus employment.
 All prospective students must submit the required documents by the appropriate deadlines for consideration of financial assistance.
-These documents will be sent to applicants by the office of Financial Aid.
+These documents will be sent to applicants by the Office of Financial Aid.

 Financial Aid Options